BlueLinks/Content-Creator-Interaction/readme.md

 # Content Creator Interaction Graphing

-This project aims not to produce a complete and comprehensive graph of the interaction between notable online content creators but just something I producded for fun when trying to find the degrees of seperation between [Limmy](https://www.twitch.tv/limmy) and [Pokimane](https://www.twitch.tv/pokimane)
+This project aims not to produce a complete and comprehensive graph of the interaction between notable online content creators but just something I producded for fun when trying to find the degrees of seperation between [Limmy](https://www.twitch.tv/limmy) and [Pokimane](https://www.twitch.tv/pokimane).

 ## [main.py](main.py)

-This is the main script of the project, run this to produce the graph stored in Graph.png from [interactions.csv](interactionscsv)
+This is the main script of the project, run this to produce the graph stored in Graph.png from [interactions.csv](interactionscsv).

 ## [interactions.csv](interactions.csv)